raza791/agent-identity-management/docs/security/token-rotation.md

 ## Overview

 AIM uses **token rotation** to protect your organization from token theft and unauthorized access.
-This is an enterprise-grade security feature that is **required for SOC 2, HIPAA, and GDPR compliance**.
+This is an production-ready security feature that is **required for SOC 2, HIPAA, and GDPR compliance**.

 ## What is Token Rotation?